kiboschool/course-c4s-writing/src/communicating-for-success/professionalism-in-written-communication/top-5-don-ts-for-professional-writing.md

 9 - Structure and organize your writing

-10 - Be concise and stay on topic
+10 - Be concise and stay on topic.
+Some guidelines for this include:

    - Delete redundant adjectives.
 All friends are personal; all innovations are new; all disasters are serious.

    - Don’t disguise your verbs as verb/noun pairs.
 Don’t “make a decision” or “carry out an improvement.”
 Just “decide” or “improve.”

-   - Cut windy phrases.
+   - Cut wordy phrases.
 Why say “We are in the process of upgrading our IT systems” when you can simply say “We are upgrading our IT systems”?

 ---